Comunix/unity_test_2023/README.md

 ● Scalable code is very important to us - should try to be generic

-● Understanding how you work and attack the problems
+● Understanding how you approach the problems

 ● Knowledge of SOLID Principles and Design Patterns as Needed